jventura1738/rook-permutations/README.md

 1. Having a dockerized container would be nice for portability, hopefully can get to this.
 If not by the deadline, will be nice to have in general
 2. A button to clear the board would be nice
+3. (mostly) Hard coded for 8x8 board, would be cool to scale up/down